-It’s quite clear that – even after the request of Ireland’s top neurologist to be angry at policies and health politics during the 2013 talk in Leinster House – neurology in Ireland continues to be a battleground on which patients are being hijacked by savage government cutbacks.
+It’s quite clear that – even after the request of Ireland’s top neurologist to be angry at policies and health politics during the 2013 talk in Leinster House – neurology in Ireland continues to be a battleground in which patients are being hijacked by savage government cutbacks.

 After stumbling my way through the 2014 NAI report (all 24 pages of it), I couldn’t possibly translate every eye-opening statistic as a person with neurological illness myself, and without getting angrier as page after page seemed to hit me harder and harder.
 While I need neurological services myself, I make do with what I still can do, or force myself to do.
-Once again, though, I truly feel for those in much worse situations than I am, because they are in a category of ill people not only time, but government after government seem to forget.
+Once again, though, I honestly feel for those in much worse situations than I am, because they are in a category of ill people not only time, but government after government seem to forget.

 Ψ Multiple Sclerosis (27%)